 ‘Counselling and psychotherapy are umbrella terms that cover a range of talking therapies.
 They are delivered by trained practitioners who work with people over a short or long-term to help them bring about effective change or enhance their wellbeing.’
 (BACP, 2015)

-Psychotherapy deals with more deep-seated issues.
-Many people who seek psychotherapy are interested in finding our about themselves in order to improve relationships and live a more rewarding life.
+Psychotherapy addresses more deep-seated concerns.
+Many people who seek psychotherapy are interested in finding out about themselves in order to improve present relationships and live a more rewarding life (6 to 12 sessions).

 Psychodynamic Psychotherapy derives from psychoanalysis.
-Clients are able to explore the effect of the past on the present.
+Clients are able to explore the effect of the past onto the present (long-term, open-ended).

-Integrative Counselling is a combined approach that brings together different elements of specific therapies.
+Integrative Counselling brings together different elements of specific therapies.

 What is the Therapeutic process?

-Prospective clients are offered an assessment session.
+Prospective clients attend an assessment session.
 This provides both the client and myself the opportunity to decide whether we wish to work together before agreeing on the appropriate number of sessions .
-Sessions are 50 minutes long and held on the same day and same time each week.
+Sessions are 50 minutes long and usually held on the same day and at the same time each week.

 How to start Counselling or Psychotherapy?

-Please make an appointment for an assessment session where key concerns can be discussed and the best type of therapeutic approach identified (long term, time-limited, brief therapy, etc).
+Please make an appointment for an assessment session where key concerns can be discussed and the best therapeutic approach identified (long term, time-limited, brief therapy, etc).

 Does counselling or psychotherapy remain confidential?